 To help answer questions about President Trump's involvement in the FBI headquarters project, CREW submitted a FOIA request to GSA on July 30, 2018.
 GSA Ex.
-1 [ECF No. 18-1]; Declaration of Travis Lewis ("Lewis Decl.")
-[ECF No. 18-3] ¶ 4.
-CREW's FOIA request sought "all communications from January 20, 2017 to [July 30, 2018] between GSA and the White

-House concerning the renovation of the FBI headquarters."
-GSA Ex.
-1. After GSA's statutory response deadlines elapsed, CREW filed this suit on September 4, 2018.
+1, ECF No. 45-3.
+CREW's FOIA request sought "all communications from January 20, 2017 to [July 30, 2018] between GSA and the White House concerning the renovation of the FBI headquarters."
+Id.
+After GSA's response deadline elapsed, CREW filed this suit on September 4, 2018.

-On October 18, 2018-the same day House Oversight released the GSA emails described above-the parties held a phone call during which GSA stated that its search uncovered no records responsive to CREW's FOIA request.
-GSA Ex.
-2 at 2 [ECF No. 18-2].
-In response, CREW pointed to the emails released by House Oversight earlier that day, which are plainly responsive to CREW's FOIA request and therefore casted doubt on GSA's claim that it had no responsive records.
-GSA Ex.
-2 at 2.
-GSA later agreed to conduct another search using specific terms and parameters provided by CREW, which were formulated based partly on language from the emails released by House Oversight.
-Id. at 1.
+On October 18, 2018-the same day House Oversight released the GSA emails discussed above-GSA informed CREW that its search uncovered no records responsive to its FOIA request.
+Mem.
+Op. at 3, ECF No. 26.
+CREW responded by pointing GSA to the emails released by House Oversight, which are plainly responsive to CREW's request.
+Id.
+GSA conducted another search, and this time located responsive records.
+Id. at 4-5.
+But GSA's second search, like its first one, did not uncover any of the emails released by House Oversight or related communications.
+Id.